-In addition to the development of a stringent drug and alcohol policy, the District maintains a strong working relationship with the local drug and alcohol prevention agencies to ensure that students have the opportunity to access help at any time.
+In addition to the development of a stringent drug and alcohol policy, the District maintains a strong working relationship with the Wyoming Valley Alcohol and Drug Services, Inc. to insure that students have the opportunity to access help at any time.